aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 ---

 >You can use AWS CloudFormation to automatically install, configure, and start applications on Amazon EC2 instances.
-Doing so enables you to easily duplicate deployments and update existing installations without connecting directly to the instance, which can save you a lot of time and effort.
+Doing so enables you to easily replicate deployments and update existing installations without connecting directly to the instance, which can save you a lot of time and effort.

 #### Lab Overview